phuonganh-38/leetcode-sql-solutions/Highest salary each department.md

 ## **Problem**
-Write a solution to find employees who have the highest salary in each of the departments.
+Write a solution to find employees who have the highest salary in each of the departments.<br>
 <br>

 ## **Tables**